openforis/sepal-doc/docs/source/cookbook/classification.rst

     95,Mangroves,0,207,117
     100,Moss,250,230,160

-Once the fully qualified legend file has been prepared on your computer, select :btn:`<fa-solid fa-chevron-up>` and then :code:`Import from CSV`, which will open a pop-up window where you can drag and drop the file or select it manually from your computer files.
+Once the fully qualified legend file has been prepared on your computer, select :btn:`<fa-solid fa-chevron-up>` and then :code:`Import from CSV...`, which will open a pop-up window where you can drag and drop the file or select it manually from your computer files.

 As shown in the following image, you can then select the columns that are defining your .csv file (select :btn:`Single column` for hexadecimal-defined colors and :btn:`Multiple columns` for RGB-defined colors).